-Some children don’t like sport, and that’s OK.
-Sometimes children need support to deal with their worries about sport and learn they can enjoy sport.
+Some children don’t like sport or other organised physical activities, and that’s OK.
+Sometimes children need support to deal with their worries and learn they can enjoy sport.
 Here are some common reasons why children don’t like sport and what you can do to help.

-Sometimes children don’t have all the physical skills they need for some sports.
+Sometimes children don’t have all the physical skills they need for some sports or organised physical activities like gymnastics, athletics and martial arts.
 They might not be able to run, jump, catch or throw as well as other children.

-If this sounds like your child, you could help your child practise at home or at the park or with family and friends.
-Try setting small, reachable targets like ‘doing two good passes’, ‘running to catch up with another player’, or ‘dancing for three kicks longer’.
-This can help your child see and enjoy progress, and improve skills and confidence too.
+If this sounds like your child, you could help her practise at home, at the park or with family and friends.
+Try setting small, reachable targets like ‘doing two good passes’, ‘running to catch up with another player’, or ‘dancing for one song longer’.
+This can help your child see and enjoy progress, improve skills and gradually gain confidence.

 ‘I’m not good enough to play’

-Sometimes children feel that they must be very good at sports to join in, and they’re worried that they’re not good enough.
+Sometimes children feel that they have to be very good at sports or other organised physical activities to join in, and they’re worried that they’re not good enough.

-If you think your child does have the skills to play a particular sport, you could encourage him to have a go at the sport in an informal way, and invite friends to try with him.
+If you think your child does have the skills to play a particular sport, you could encourage her to have a go at the activity in an informal way, and invite friends to try with her.
+Sometimes getting help from the right friend is a fun way to learn new activities.

-If you think a particular sport is beyond your child’s ability just now, you could encourage her to try out other sports or activities she might be interested in – for example, bike riding, swimming, dancing, cricket or soccer.
+If you think a particular sport is beyond your child’s ability just now, you could encourage him to try out other sports or activities he might be interested in – for example, bike riding, swimming, dancing, cricket or soccer.

 A strong competitive environment or pressure to perform could put your child off.